CP1401/Practicals/prac_05/README.md

 - Ask the user for white or black coffee
 - Ask for their chosen size: small, medium or large
-- Then print the cost: For Black, Small = $3, Medium = $4, Large = $5.
-White coffee costs $1 more per size.
+- Then print the cost: For Black: Small = $3, Medium = $4, Large = $5.
+  White coffee costs $1 more no matter what size is chosen, e.g., a white medium is $5.
 - If a user makes a mistake with either part of their order, just pick the most expensive option in each case :)
-E.g. a purple small coffee would cost $4, and a black tiny coffee would cost $5.
+E.g., a purple small coffee would cost $4, a black tiny coffee would cost $5, and a green extra small would cost $6.
 (This can be done by thinking about the default case for each user input.)
-Note: You can use the string methods `.upper()` or `.lower()` to make your string comparisons case insensitive, e.g.
+Note: You can use the string methods `.upper()` or `.lower()` to make your string comparisons case-insensitive, e.g.,

 ```python
 string = input("Prompt: ").lower()